bob-collective/bob/docs/docs/learn/security/privileged-roles.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

 # Privileged Roles in BOB Mainnet

 BOB uses the [OP Stack](https://docs.optimism.io/stack/getting-started), just like Optimism Mainnet and Base.
 As a result, BOB is on the same [Pragmatic Path to Decentralization](https://medium.com/ethereum-optimism/our-pragmatic-path-to-decentralization-cb5805ca43c1).

-For now, OP Stack chains still include a few "privileged" roles that allow certain addresses to carry out specific actions.
+For now, OP Stack chains still include a "privileged" roles that allow certain addresses to carry out specific actions.
 Read this page to understand these roles, why they exist, and what risks they pose.

 ## L1 Proxy Admin